 Living Allowance and Money Management

 Volunteers receive a monthly allowance in Vietnamese Dong that is sufficient to cover basic expenses.
-The allowance includes an amount payable by the Volunteer to the host family, as well as funds for food, household supplies, clothing, transportation to and from work, utilities, modest recreation and entertainment, and incidental expenses.
+The allowance includes funds for food, household supplies, clothing, transportation, modest recreation and entertainment, and incidental expenses.

 Peace Corps Volunteers are expected to live at a level that is comparable with that of their host country counterparts.
 The Peace Corps discourages Volunteers from supplementing their living allowance with funds from home.
 ATM machines are available in cities and credit cards can be used at larger establishments.
 Check with your bank regarding service fees for international transactions.